jomorlier/feacourse/README.md

 I'm using a lot symbolic computation but in the scope of the course: you'll need to do Gauss integration (exact integration for polynoms) because of the shape functions are ofthen 3rd order polynomial...

+Static Analysis SOL101 (NASTRAN) := Ku=f with K is a stiffness matrix, u vector of displacement, f vector of external force you get u by : inv(K)*f

 1st MATLAB tutorial on [Shape functions](http://htmlpreview.github.io/?https://github.com/jomorlier/feacourse/blob/master/Shape_Functions/ShapeFunction.html)

 Then How do we derive the K stiffness matrix for a rod?